ShaneMcC/wemo/README.md

 The probes will look for any insight-capable devices on the network at the time they run, and submit the data for any they find.

 Currently this only graphs the "instantPower" value, even though the probes collect a lot more than that.

+Graphs can be collected and viewed using https://github.com/ShaneMcC/collector-web